mattpe/wtmp/docs/02-es6-basics.md

     ```

 1. Add a button for changing the language of the menu
-1. Add a button to sort courses alphapetically and write function for sorting:
+1. Add a button to sort courses alphapetically and write a function for sorting:
     - Takes two arguments: menu array and order (asc/desc)
     - Returns a sorted array
-1. Add a button that pics a random dish from the array and displays it
+1. Add a button that picks a random dish from the array and displays it
 1. Push task branch to Github and return direct link to Oma.

 ### Task 4 - Dummy lunch menu 2